xolox/python-negotiator/README.rst

    have to actually stop the guest and then start it again!

 4. Now go and create some scripts in ``/usr/lib/negotiator/commands`` and try to execute them from the other side!
+Note that scripts on the KVM/QEMU side can use the environment variable ``$NEGOTIATOR_GUEST`` to get the name of the guest that invoked them.

 Debugging
 ---------